Dog Bite Lawyer in Baltimore, MD

 Under the statute of negligence per se, Baltimore has a law requiring that dogs be on lead and are prohibited from trespassing or being at large.
 Violations of such law can lead to the basis of a liability claim, which constitutes evidence of negligence if a dog bites a person.

-As for common law strict liability, a victim is required to prove that there are traditional elements for dog bite liability present.
+As for common law strict liability, a victim is required to prove that there are traditional elements for dog bite liability present with the help of a dog bite lawyer.
 For example, it must be proved that the owner of the dog either knew or should have known that the dog was potentially dangerous or had the propensity to bite people.
 For example, in the case of Hamilton v.
 Smith, the court established that the owner of three dogs that attacked a young boy had actual knowledge of the dog’s vicious tendencies.
 The court upheld that there were three elements that had to be proven against the defendant to show negligence: owning the dogs; vicious tendencies in the animal; with knowledge of such tendencies.

 Knowledge of dangerous propensities can typically be proved with circumstantial evidence that supposes knowledge of the dog’s proclivity to violence on the part of the owner.
 The burden of proof lies with the plaintiff.
 Typically, it only must be shown that the owner had knowledge of the vicious inclinations possessed by the canine, requiring the owner to anticipate the conduct or actions of the dog.
 It is important to note that knowledge of dangerous propensities in an animal’s behavior is not implied if it is solely based on the breed of the animal.